Sandpiper131/Sand-Ortholinear-Keyboard/README.md

 # [ Version History ]
 ## QMKDEVBRD
+The QMK Development Board is a 3x3 Cherry MX-Compatible keypad used to prototype a keyboard circuit prior to building a larger and more expensive keyboard.
-Prior to getting larger and more costly prototypes made I opted to design a smaller keypad which uses a simplified circuit compared to the one I intend to put in the final keyboard.
-In addition to the basic microcontroller circuit with ISP and USB connectivity I also opted to include a prototyping area with breakouts for unused uC pins.
-Doing so makes this project not only a prototype for my final keyboard design, but also a developemnt tool to contribute to the QMK Firmware project in the future.
+In addition to the basic microcontroller circuit with ISP and USB connectivity a prototyping area with breakouts for unused uC pins is included.
+Doing so makes this board not only a prototype for a final keyboard design, but also a useful tool for contributing to the QMK Firmware project in the future.
 The QMK Development Board functions as expected and works flawlessly with the QMK firmware.

 ## Sand v1.0
-With my initial circuit verified to be in working order, I set out to design the full size ortholinear keyboard.
-In refining the design I replaced the micro USB present in my initial design with the more modern, and reversible, USB-C Connector.
-In doing so I failed to realize the need for both D- and D+ lines to be shorted to its respective pairing in addition to resistors
-used by the host device to determine orientation of the connector; a more complicated connector than I had first imagined.
-Additionally I added a PTC fuse and a schottkey diode to prevent damage caused by potential excessive current draw or reverse voltage scenario.
-Disatisfied with how large the diodes were on the prototype, I chose smaller diodes, too small in fact.
-Building these by hand proved problematic with the diodes as they would create weird feedback in the keyboard matrix if even one was soldered incorrectly.
-I made the same mistake with the crystal oscillator and had to tack on a through hole can to the pads as I was unable to effectively solder the smaller oscillator.
-In a future design I will avoid using such small parts for hand soldering.
+Error in USB-C Circuit, no resistors for orientation, D+/D- not shorted to respective pair; USB connectivity non-functional.
+Added protection circuit with Schottkey Diode and PTC fuse.
+Diodes are too small and difficult to solder resulting in feedback in keyboard matrix.
+Crystal Oscillator is also too small and impossible to solder by hand; Resolved using a through hole crystal soldered onto pads.

-Changing focus to the mechanical/visual design of the keyboard I opted for a simple yet elegant PCB and Acrylic sandwich.
-Having discovered green edged acrylic while looking for potential materials I began to design a piece of acrylic to fit between the keyboard pcb and a backplate also made of FR4 (Material PCB is made of) all held together with M3 bolts and nuts.
-The resulting keyboard exceeded my expectations and is very rigid and low-profile and provides ample protection to the PCB from dust and debris.
+Changing focus to the mechanical/visual design of the keyboard is a simple yet elegant PCB and Acrylic sandwich all held togetherwith M3 bolts and nuts.
+The resulting keyboard exceeded expectations and is very rigid, low-profile, and provides ample protection from dust and debris.

 ## Sand v1.1
-As a revision to my original board I added a much larger crystal oscillator that is easy to solder and corrected flaws in my USB circuit.
-I opted not to change the diodes as this was a minor revision and I already had hundreds on hand.
+Added larger surface mount crystal oscillator and corrected above mentioned flaws in the USB-C circuit.
+Opted not to change the diodes as this was a minor revision and the part had already been ordered in excess.